Weblors/javascript/es5/README.md

     var item = {};
     ```

   - Don't use [reserved words](http://es5.github.io/#x7.6.1) as keys.
 It won't work in IE8.
-[More info](https://github.com/airbnb/javascript/issues/61).

     ```javascript
     // bad